-Victory Capital Management, Inc. (VCM) is a financial advisor firm headquartered in San Antonio, Texas with more than $157 billion in assets under management (AUM).
-The vast majority of the firm’s client base consists of individuals, though it also works with investment companies, retirement plans, charities and more.
-Victory Capital Management specializes in investment management services, which includes asset allocation planning and model portfolio programs.
+Victory Capital Management, Inc. (VCM) is a financial advisory firm headquartered in San Antonio, Texas.
+The firm specializes in investment management services, which include asset allocation planning and model portfolio programs.
 Earlier this year, the firm ranked seventh over five years in Barron’s Top Fund Families of 2019.

-Victory Capital Management is a a fee-based firm.
-This means that some of its compensation is derived from fees charged to clients and some is derived from commissions earned from selling securities.
+Victory Capital Management is a fee-based firm.
+This means that some of its compensation is derived from fees charged to clients and some are derived from commissions earned from selling securities.

 Victory Capital Management Background

 Victory Capital Management’s origins can be traced back all the way to 1894, but it’s been a registered investment advisor (RIA) with the U.S. Securities & Exchange Commission (SEC) since 1972.
 The firm is an indirect, wholly owned subsidiary of Victory Capital Holdings, Inc., which is a holding corporation listed on the NASDAQ Global Select Market.
 Its ticker symbol is VCTR.
-VCM employs 117 advisors.
 Some members of this staff have earned professional certifications like chartered financial analyst (CFA) and chartered alternative investment analyst (CAIA).
 Victory Capital recently bought out USAA Asset Management, which was the advisory arm of USAA, a military-centric financial services company and bank.

 The minimum required investment at Victory Capital Management depends on the specific investment strategy you choose.
 The firm has a plethora of account options that mostly call for a $10 million minimum.
-However, the full range of minimums stretches from $5 million all the way up to $25 million.
+However, the full range of minimums stretches from $5 million to $25 million.
 The firm reserves the right to waive or alter these minimums at its discretion.

 If your investable assets fall below Victory's high minimums, you can find a financial advisor in your area with lower minimum investment requirements.